-Clinically relevant adverse reactions that occurred in <10% of patients in the pooled safety population included cardiac ischemic events (cardiac arrest, acute coronary syndrome, and myocardial infarction), which occurred in 1.1% of patients.
-Of these, cardiac arrest and myocardial infarction were reported as fatal adverse reactions.
+Clinically relevant adverse reactions that occurred in <10% of patients in the pooled safety population included cardiac ischemic events (1.1%) (including acute coronary syndrome and fatal cardiac arrest or myocardial infarction).
+Photosensitivity occurred in 0.6% [see Warnings and Precautions (5.6)].